Isaiah 61 - Outline of Isaiah (Book Notes menu page)

 The word for 'jewels' {HB=keliy} is very broad, referring to 'something prepared' (as determined by the context).
 She receives from Him, that which He has prepared for her. (cp.
 Eph 5:25-32, regarding the Church of Christ)

-The LORD will bring to fruition the work of salvation which was begun at Christ's first coming.
+The LORD will bring to fruition the seed of salvation, which was sown at Christ's first coming,

 Click here to continue the study in Isaiah 62